 Use Lice Experts For School Head Checks!

-Don't let a head lice outbreak get out of control; call in the experts at LiceDoctors for a class head-check the moment a trend in lice becomes apparent.
-A team of experienced LiceDoctors lice professionals will be able to quickly identify the students who need to be treated, and you can confidently refer positive cases for our fully guaranteed in-home lice treatment service.
+Don't let a head lice outbreak get out of control; call in the experts at LiceDoctors for a class head-check the moment a trend becomes apparent.
+A team of experienced LiceDoctors professionals will be able to quickly identify the students who need to be treated, and you can confidently refer positive cases for our fully guaranteed in-home lice treatment service.
 For small groups, we can often even treat on-site!
 Give us a call at 800-224-2537 or visit our website to learn more about our school and camp checks and lice removal treatment service today.